Salmen2/Simple-Faucet-Script/README.md

 # Simple Faucet Script
-Bitcoin Faucet integrated with banlist and VPN/Proxy Shield.
+Crypto Faucet integrated with banlist and VPN/Proxy Shield.
 It uses the service of Google reCaptcha (v2; box) and IPHub.
-Any claims will be saved in the account balance and can be withdrawn to ExpressCrypto, FaucetPay or directly using Block.io
+Any claims will be saved in the account balance and can be withdrawn to FaucetPay or directly using Block.io.
+The faucet supports the currencies Bitcoin, Litecoin and Ethereum.

 # Mininum Requirements